About Form Views

 Why can't I add a formula field as a field input to my form view?

 Formula fields are not available to add to form views currently.
-This includes all formula fields types: sum, min, max, average, and count.
+This includes all formula field types: sum, min, max, average, and count.

 How-To Guides